 Unpredictable Behavior and Mental State

 Emotional outbursts and mood swings are an indication that a medical professional may be suffering from a substance abuse issue.
-When they show an unwillingness to cooperate with colleagues or suddenly becomes careless in their job, it can quickly become problematic for staff and patients alike.
-Additional signs of substance abuse can be memory lapses, nervousness and social isolation.
+When they show an unwillingness to cooperate with colleagues or suddenly become careless in their job, it can quickly become problematic for staff and patients alike.
+Additional signs of substance abuse can be memory lapses, nervousness, and social isolation.